SE::Google::Cache - Checking for Page Presence in Google Cache

 Collected data

-- Date of page indexing in the cache
+- Page indexing date in the cache

-- Date of page indexing in Unix format
+- Page indexing date in Unix format

 - Presence of the page in the cache

-- Page data without google-toolbar
+- Page data without the Google toolbar

 Use cases